HM2468/echogramlib/README.md

       $ puts Echogram.all.inspect   #output all records of model/table Echogram, the same as Haul,User,etc
       $ q                           #quit from rails console

-For updating the database run git pull to make sure that your codes are the newest version, then run
+To update the database run git pull to make sure that your codes are the newest version, then run
       $ bundle install              #install new gem
       $ bundle update               #update all gems
       $ rails db:migrate            #migrations on modifying database